facundo-alvarez/BattleshipGame/README.md

 Installation:

-1. Clone the repository:
+1. Clone the repository
-gh repo clone facundo-alvarez/BattleshipGame

-2.Compile and run the program
+2. Compile and run the program